oracle/truffleruby/doc/legal/legal.md

 other files in RDoc have different, but compatible, licences detailed in the files.

-#### pr-zlib

-TruffleRuby uses pr-zlib 1.0.3, with modifications. pr-zlib is copyright Park Heesob and Daniel Berger and covered under the same license as zlib itself (see `zlib.txt`).

 #### FFI

 TruffleRuby includes parts of the FFI gem 1.9.18.
 The FFI gem is copyright